 If you feel that you would struggle with any of the above, please Contact Us with your concerns and we can discuss whether now is the correct time for you to take this course of treatment.

-Our course of treatment is spread over a seven month period and has been very carefully crafted into a complete body-mind healing course with the aim of moving your health in the direction of long term recovery rather than on-going expensive osteopathic appointments (or other therapies) which offer no definite end or long term resolution.
-Please note that we do not offer one-off appointments for adults and that you should ensure that you are able to commit to the treatment period as outlined below without significant disruption, before you book.
+Our course of treatment is spread over a seven month period followed by imperative follow-up Body Control Pilates, and has been very carefully crafted into a complete mind-body healing course with the aim of moving your health in the direction of long term recovery rather than on-going expensive appointments which offer no definite end or long term resolution.
+Many people coming to our Centre have sadly already been through several years or decades of this type of treatment.
+Please note that we do not offer one-off appointments and that you should ensure that you are able to commit to the treatment period as outlined below without significant disruption, before you join our various treatment courses.

-Breathworks – based Mindfulness for Pain Management and Reduction techniques
+- Mindfulness for Pain Management and Reduction techniques developing on to advanced Meditation practices and/or Energy Alignment Method (an alternative to Meditation)

-A one to one course of Pilates offered in conjunction with Pilates Tornagrain
+- A one to one course of Pilates offered in conjunction with Sarah Hunt Pilates

 There are three stages to our Course:

 The initial 8-week Introductory Mindfulness for Pain Management sessions will run weekly and will be 2hrs in length (a total of 16hrs).
+This course primes the Mind ready for the SAT to begin.
 For more details of this Course click here.

-SAT osteopathic appointments spaced three weeks apart which will be 30mins in length and at a weekend.
-For more information about what SAT osteopathy involves.
+SAT osteopathic appointments spaced three weeks apart which will be 30mins in length and at a weekend to allow maximum attendance.
+For more information about what SAT osteopathy involves:

 Upon completion of Stage 2, you will have completed our Treatment Course.
 However, it is absolutely imperative that you follow up our work with regular Pilates/Somatics to restrengthen and rebalance your body and to ensure that the results from our course remain with you on a long term basis.
-We work in collaboration with Pilates Tornagrain and you will be advised to follow up our course with regular one to one Pilates sessions.
+We work in collaboration with Sarah Hunt from whom you will receive tailor made 1-1 sessions.

-You will also be required to attend sporadic ‘settling out’ appointments with your SAT practitioner.
-These will become more and more infrequent as your body settles and heals.
+You will also be required to attend sporadic ‘settling out’ appointments with your SAT practitioner at intervals of 6 weeks, 12 weeks etc. These will become more and more infrequent as your body settles and heals.
 A regular osteopathic annual checkup is a standard recommendation for anyone regardless of whether you have been through our Treatment Course.

 Our approach here at this Centre differs from the normal medical approach primarily in that we aim to treat the root cause of health difficulties, rather than treating or merely managing the ‘end-resulting symptoms’.
 Our approach involves some very complex ‘unravelling’ work in both the mind, body and throughout the entire Central Nervous System and takes much longer than merely managing or patching up an ‘end-resulting symptom’.
 Because our approach treats the root cause of your health difficulties however, it offers long term results.
 We must stress that this requires a commitment from you to work through the – often long and complex – process with our specialist practitioners here at the Centre.